mjhorvath/Video-Game-Keyboard-Database/README.md

 View a live version of the project at http://isometricland.net/keyboard/keyboard.php

-The software code is licensed under GNU Lesser General Public License License version 2.1.
+The software code and PHP scripts are licensed under GNU Lesser General Public License License version 2.1.

-The diagram content is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported License.
+The data content is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported License.